Griots And A Strong Sense Of What Hip-Hop Means

 Granted, you will not find much of this style of writing on the radio.
 But it’s out there.
 To dig deeper, Google “conscious hip-hop” or “underground hip-hop” and see where that takes you.
 Word.
 For the Silo, Chris Dowber.

-One response to “Griots And A Strong Sense Of What Hip-Hop Means”
+One thought on “Griots And A Strong Sense Of What Hip-Hop Means”

 Leave a Reply